lishaodong/Maze/README.md

 Future Work
 -----------
-+current routing based on bittorrent, with tracker or DHT.
++ current routing based on bittorrent, with tracker or DHT.
 For pure peer-to-peer purpose, we hope DHT only.
 Current DHT used in bittorrent is prosperous, but lack of extensibility.
 We may hope to proposed our own DHT protocol.

-+Build a platform which is extensible and easy to use.
++ Build a platform which is extensible and easy to use.
 Export API only necessary.

-+Build some useful and fun Apps.
++ Build some useful and fun Apps.

 Developer Needed
 ----------------